welcloud-io/wio-from-diagram-to-code-with-amazon-q-developer/README.md

 Amazon Q Developer CLI (Command Line Interface) is used for some tutorials, but not for all.

-To install it, you either you follow this link:
+To install it, you either follow this link:

 https://docs.aws.amazon.com/amazonq/latest/qdeveloper-ug/command-line-installing.html